Quantitative predictions of fuel ash risks in combustion

 Technical manager, Jansen Boiler Tech.

-BIOFACT is an engineering firm focusing on quantitatively predicting ash related issues in thermal plants.
+BIOFACT is an engineering firm focusing on numerically predicting fuel ash behaviour in energy plants.

 We support boiler manufacturers and operators to predict the extent of slagging, fouling and corrosion for the specific fuel, in each energy plant.